 With more people planning for the financial costs and burdens of aging, affordable Long-Term Care Insurance has become a big part of pre-retirement planning.
 These premiums are very affordable, especially if you are in good health.
 You add the ability to use pre-tax money and the value becomes even more significant.

 Health Savings Account Advantages

 Contributions to the HSA are 100% deductible (up to the legal limit) — just like an IRA if you are self-employed.

-- If you’re an employee the money you contribute is deducted “pre-tax” – so you are not taxed on that amount.
-Your employer can also make contributions on your behalf, and the contribution is not included in your gross income.

-Newer | With more people planning for the financial costs and burdens of aging, affordable Long-Term Care Insurance has become a big part of pre-retirement planning.
-These premiums are very affordable, especially if you are in good health.
-You add the ability to use pre-tax money and the value becomes even more significant.

-Health Savings Account Advantages

-Contributions to the HSA are 100% deductible (up to the legal limit) — just like an IRA if you are self-employed.

 - If you’re an employee, the money you contribute gets deposited into the account “pre-tax,” – so you are not taxed on that amount.
 Your employer can also make contributions on your behalf, and the contribution and that amount is not included in your gross income.